Evalle/dotfiles/README.md

 Dotfiles
 ======================================

-Collection of configs and tweaks.
+Collection of config files and tweaks.

 **.vim and vim**